 \section{Peg-In-Hole experiments}

 This appendix complements the main results by reporting stiffness adaptation for the circular and square pegs.
-The corresponding results for the star peg are already presented in the main text (Fig.~\ref{fig:pegInHole_star}).
+The corresponding results for the star peg are already presented in the main text (Figure~\ref{fig:pegInHole_star}).
 The experimental setup, controllers, and parameters matched the main text: baseline stiffness $K_{t,i,\text{max}}=\SI{800}{N/m}$ and $K_{r,i,\text{max}}=\SI{150}{Nm/rad}$, damping as in Appendix~\ref{ap:dampingDesign}, and force/moment thresholds of \SI{1}{N} and \SI{1}{Nm}.
 All quantities are expressed in the robot base frame.
-The lower plots in both of the following figures show the relative translational and rotational factors $\rho_{t,i}$ and $\rho_{r,i}$ from \eqref{eq:relativeFactors}, which modulate the reduction terms in the adaptive law.

 For the circular peg, rotational symmetry about the end-effector $z$-axis makes the final yaw alignment irrelevant.
 Stiffness modulation is therefore dominated by translational factors, with only minor rotational adjustments.
 For the square peg, alignment with the edges increased sensitivity to off-axis contact.
 This yielded stronger directional reductions in both translation and rotation when axes contributed little to the sZFT, while stiffness remained high along task-relevant directions.